YouKn0wWho's blog

 That's it :)

-And if the index is ever negative, then output -1.
+And if the index is ever equal to zero or negative (assuming indexing starts at 1), then output -1.

 The reasoning stems from the same thoughts as the editorial, though I am too tired to write out a formal proof.